On speed and machismo: Mercury’s ‘Jersey Boys’ and Skylight’s ‘From Here to Eternity’

 For all one might wonder about the appropriateness of an all-British writing team tackling red-blooded American material, Rice has always been drawn to characters trapped in machinations beyond their comprehension—just look at Jesus Christ Superstar or Chess.
 And Brayson’s music—touching on period blues and jazz and dipping even into rock—has muscle and groove enough to keep even the most ruminative passage moving forward.

 The challenge with Eternity, though, is that it is is a sense about nothing happening.
 The biggest conflict affecting Waikiki’s G Company in late autumn 1941 is whether the stoic Private Prewitt (Ian Ward) can be broken so he’ll box in an Army-wide tournament.
-(He has his reasons, to be sure.)
+(He has his reasons not to, to be sure.)
 Meanwhile, Private Maggio (Gianni Palmarini) keeps digging a hole for himself in the sand thanks to his big mouth.
-Meanwhile, their C.O., Sergeant Warden (Matt Faucher), is trapped in an affair with his superior’s wife (Kaitlyn Davidson) that is coming to a head with the pace of a Hawaiian sunburn.
+Meanwhile, their C.O., Sergeant Warden (Matt Faucher), is trapped in an affair with his superior’s wife (Kaitlyn Davidson) and that’s coming to a head with the pace of a Hawaiian sunburn.

 We know what’s coming, though—Eternity is also, with a perfectly Rice-like wryness, about how all these small dramas can get swept up in an even bigger one.
 The challenge in that, though, might be that Pearl Harbor isn’t something the cast can react against or even brace for, what with it being a surprise attack.
 Without revealing anything, the show’s frame is about how Prewitt, Maggio, and Warden together almost became the most infamous thing to happen to a Hawaii military base.

 But in dealing with their present tempests, director Brett Smock has put together an ideal cast to show off this material, especially Palmarini as a Maggio so wiry and emotive you forget Sinatra ever touched this character.
 (Smock also puts them through the ringer every night with his moves—you can see the red in their faces.)
-And Jeffrey D. Kmiec’s haunting and eternal arches of greyed and charred barrack beds deserves another showing in whatever comes next for this show.
+And Jeffrey D. Kmiec’s haunting and eternal arches of greyed and charred barrack beds deserves another showing in whatever comes next.

 I’d happily wait on the beach for it to come back and see what it has become.